 Broccoli soup is a classic that appeals to me, but there was no middle Pinterest ground between bland baby food-like puree and a coronary in a bowl, so I struck out on my own.

-On first whiff, Robert said it smelled like a soup he used to serve when he worked at a pub in England.
-But as he often says, “the proof is in the eating” and fortunately, the taste lived up to the aroma!
+As it was cooking, it smelled like a soup I used to serve when I was a waitress back in Connecticut.
+Fortunately, the taste lived up to the aroma!

 So if broccoli is cheap in your neck of the woods, you might want to give this easy vegetarian cream of broccoli soup recipe a try…